skpm/sketch-dev-tools/README.md

 ### From a release (simplest)

-* [Download](https://github.com/skpm/sketch-dev-tools/releases/latest) the latest release of the plugin
+- [Download](https://github.com/skpm/sketch-dev-tools/releases/latest) the latest release of the plugin
-* Un-zip
+- Un-zip
-* Double-click on the sketch plugin
+- Double-click on the sketch plugin

 ### From the sources

-* Clone the repo
+- Clone the repo
-* Install the dependencies (`npm install`)
+- Install the dependencies (`npm install`)
-* Build (`npm run build`)
-* Double-click on plugin.sketchplugin

 ## Usage

-If you want to show some proper logs in the DevTools, you need to use `console` (as apposed to `log` directly). `console` is polyfilled by [`skpm`](https://github.com/skpm/skpm) automatically.
+If you want to show some proper logs in the DevTools, you need to use Sketch >= 52.

-You might notice performance issues when the debugger is opened, that's because it's listening to all actions.
+You might notice performance issues when the DevTools are opened, that's because it's listening to all actions.
+Closing it will go back to normal.

 ## Contributing